ConeDragon/docs/building/tooling/representers/normalization.md

 # Normalization within Representers

 To have solutions with non-essential differences have the same representation, the Representer should apply normalizations.
-In general, the process of create a normalized representation looks like this:
+In general, the process of creating a normalized representation looks like this:

 - Parse the solution's code into an Abstract Syntax Tree (AST)
 - Apply normalizations to the AST